qiskit-community/qiskit-camp-africa-19/README.md

 ## My team is not reaching the minimum amount of members

-If during the team formation stage your team is not gaining tractionTeams with two or less members are candidates to be closed.
-It will be [labeled as such](https://github.com/qiskit-community/qiskit-camp-africa-19/labels/candidate%20to%20be%20closed) and it some sort of last call to encourage its members to find more participants interested in the idea.
+If during the team formation stage your team is not gaining traction (has two or less members) it will be considerate as a candidate to be closed.
+It will be [labeled as such](https://github.com/qiskit-community/qiskit-camp-africa-19/labels/candidate%20to%20be%20closed) and that will serve as some sort of "last call" to encourage its members to find more participants interested in the idea.
 After some undefined amount of time, it will be closed and its members are free to find new teams.

 ## My team is complete